 Questions - Contact Dr. Nrupali Patel at firstname.lastname@example.org

 About the Program

-The Rutgers Horticultural Therapy curricula is approved and accredited by the American Horticultural Therapy Association (AHTA).
-Students will be able to apply their credentials toward Professional Registration as Horticultural Therapists, available through the American Horticultural Therapy Association.
-For more information on professional registration, contact AHTA at 800-634-1603 or visit their website at http://www.ahta.org.
+The Rutgers Horticultural Therapy certificate program coursework is approved and accredited by the American Horticultural Therapy Association (AHTA).
+Students will be able to apply their completed coursework toward Professional Registration as a Horticultural Therapist, available through the American Horticultural Therapy Association.
+For more information about horticultural therapy, professional registration, educational content, and internships, please review the requirements for professional registration and contact AHTA at (888) 294-8527 or visit their website at http://www.ahta.org.